CLRX/CLRX-mirror/doc/ClrxAsmSyntax.md

 'vert-line' is `|`, and 'dbl-vert-line' is `||`.

-The `?:` operator have this same meanigful as in C/C++ and performed from right to left side.
+The `?:` operator has this same meanigful as in C/C++ and performed from right to left side.

 **Important note**: Comparison operators return all ones (-1) value instead 1.